EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 $ b2share communities set_schema <community_name> <community_metadata_file>
 ```

-where 'community_name' is the name of your community and 'community_metadata_file' is the name of the JSON metadata schema file.
+where `community_name` is the name of your community and `community_metadata_file` is the name of the JSON metadata schema file.

 ## Updating your community logo
 Upload a logo into your Docker container or download one directly from the web using `wget` or a similar tool.